These are the requirements you'll need to meet as a CSS to show ads for products of merchants you represent.

 - The site offers a search box for queries and provides search functionality based primarily on a dynamic and automated process and that is not substantially based on search technology licensed or syndicated from Google.

-NEW, starting January 31, 2019: The CSS website offers sorting and filtering options of product search results by price and at least one other dimension relevant for consumers (for example, brand, merchant, shipping time).
+The CSS website offers sorting or filtering options of product search results by price and at least one other dimension relevant for consumers (for example, brand, merchant, shipping time).

 - The site is accessible to everyone without sign-up.

-- Your business must have a registration in at least one EEA country and show a business address corresponding to your registration on your website.
+- Your business must have a registration in at least one country where the CSS program is available and show a business address corresponding to your registration on your website.

 - Ads must comply with all Shopping ads policies and Product Data specifications.